Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Shutdown control packets are used to initiate the closing of an SRT connection.

-An SRT SHUTDOWN Control packet is formatted as follows:
+An SRT shutdown control packet is formatted as follows:

 ~~~
  0                   1                   2                   3